-So, the obvious question, is it possible to have just one simple tax system?
+So, the obvious question is, is it possible to have just one simple tax system?

 The answer is yes!

-Think of the economy as a "super-highway toll road.”
-Every time a citizen, business, organization, or enterprise (ASOE) uses it, they pay a small toll (tax).
-This “Pay-As-You-Go” system would create a nominal tax low tax.
+Think of the economy as a “superhighway toll road.”
+Every time a citizen, non-citizen, business, organization, or enterprise uses the superhighway of the economy, they pay a small toll (tax).
+This “Pay-As-You-Go” system would create the lowest tax possible.
 Every citizen, business, organization, and enterprise will have a little skin in the game.

-The “One Tax for All” National Sale and Transaction Tax (NSTT) system combines all tax systems into one.
+The “One Tax for All” National Sale and Transaction Tax (NSTT) system combines all tax systems into one - No other taxes!

 2. The lowest tax rate possible

-All economists agree a thriving free-enterprise society has to have the lowest tax rate possible that will have the least impact on its economy.
+All economists agree a thriving free-enterprise/capitalist society should have the lowest tax rate possible that will have the least impact on its economy.